swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 #### Configuration

-Environment variables can be used for SBOM generation configuration in the short-term.
+Environment variables can be used for SBOM generation configuration.

 An issue in Github will be raised and linked in the code to address changing SBOM environment variables to a configuration file.